How to use an existing USB Hard drive which you do not want to erase

 - Your USB HDD should not contain more than 2 Primary partitions.

-- When in use, E2B will create and delete Primary partition #3 and partition #4.
+- When in use, E2B may use Primary partition #3 and partition #4.

 - E2B will not boot to the Main Menu unless partition #4 is unused.
 WARNING: E2B will prompt you to delete partition #4, if it exists.